cortlandfinch/Scouting_Challenge/README.md

-# Code Refactor Starter Code
+# Module 1 Refactor Challenge
 User Story
 AS A marketing agency
 I WANT a codebase that follows accessibility standards